 Harlan is a very small city located in the state of Kentucky.
 With a population of 1,639 people and two constituent neighborhoods, Harlan is the 202nd largest community in Kentucky.

 Unlike some cities, Harlan isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Harlan are a mix of both white- and blue-collar jobs.
 Overall, Harlan is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Harlan who work in office and administrative support (13.38%), sales jobs (12.30%), and food service (11.57%).
+There are especially a lot of people living in Harlan who work in sales jobs (13.60%), office and administrative support (9.84%), and management occupations (9.12%).

-The education level of Harlan citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.85% of adults 25 and older in Harlan have a college degree.
+The education level of Harlan citizens is a little higher than the average for US cities and towns: 22.38% of adults in Harlan have at least a bachelor's degree.

-The per capita income in Harlan in 2010 was $18,864, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,456 for a family of four.
-Harlan also has one of the higher rates of people living in poverty in the nation, with 32.63% of its population below the federal poverty line.
+The per capita income in Harlan in 2010 was $18,366, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,464 for a family of four.

+Harlan is a somewhat ethnically-diverse city.
 The people who call Harlan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harlan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harlan include Irish, German, Scottish, and Italian.
+Important ancestries of people in Harlan include English, German, Scottish, and Scots-Irish.

 The most common language spoken in Harlan is English.
-Other important languages spoken here include Chinese and German.
+Other important languages spoken here include Chinese and Spanish.